divyeshvankar/Jobify/README.md

 * The above command will install all the required packages and dependencies required for the project

-* Rename .env.temp to .env
+* Rename .env.example to .env
 * Setup values for - MONGO_URL, JWT_SECRET, JWT_LIFETIME

 * The final step is to run the following command